ticky/macos-services/Readme.md

 3. Set the Account Name to your Instapaper account's email address
 4. Set the Password to your Instapaper account's password.
 5. Click "Add".

+### Show Instapaper Text

+Opens the Instapaper Text version of the highlighted URL.